Armstrongthedolphin/FindYourTeam/README.md

 https://devcenter.heroku.com/articles/mean-apps-restful-api

-List of Feautures
+List of Feautures (ideas)
--
--
--
--
--
--
--
+-Register Project
+  Name, Major, Project Description, Desired Skills
+  (We need to think of how we want to store the desired skills info in a way that other users can later search "skills" in order to find a    project that they're interested in/qualified for) ---maybe a really thorough list of skills?
-It could be good to get our home page working first with maybe one feature, "make new project"
+****It could be good to get our home page working first with maybe one feature, "make new project"